Prospecting by using contact data from FSBOs or expired listings can be a time-consuming endeavor.

 At first glance and in the context of software components, Espresso Agent looks almost like a 1:1 copy of Vulcan7.
 It offers essentially the same.

-They offer FSBO for rent by owner, expired listings, preforeclosure leads, and a neighborhood search when it comes to data.
+They offer FSBO for rent by owner, expired listings, preforeclosure leads, and a neighborhood search for data.

-And in terms of tools, it’s a CRM, a dialer, and video email.
+And regarding tools, it’s a CRM, a dialer, and video email.

 Since Espresso Agent and Vulcan7 are so similar, the only difference that may remain is the user-friendliness of the system and the lead quality you get with it.

-I couldn’t come across reliable data from different users to compare the lead quality of both providers.
+I couldn’t find reliable data from different users to compare the lead quality of both providers.

-Some reviews mention that Vulcan 7’s lead quality is often better than from other providers, but no specific providers were mentioned, and the quality of this information couldn’t be verified. (source)
+Some reviews mention that Vulcan 7’s lead quality is often better than of other providers, but no specific providers were mentioned, and the quality of this information couldn’t be verified. (source)

 You can learn more about Espresso Agent here.